 This vendor has all it takes to provide top-notch support: email, open chat, telephone, and help center.
 Alternatively, you can use Shopify Online – an online database covering common questions.

 Advanced: $299 / month

 Similar to Shopify, but free and customizable, this platform offers great possibilities for those who adopt it.
 However, If you decide to launch your store using Spree, you better find a development company to build the online store you want.
-But, hopefully, this is only major obstacle as once your store is online, the backend (where you’ll spend lots of time dealing with orders and maintaining inventory) is one of the most handiest and properly-designed on the market.
+But, hopefully, this is the only major obstacle as once your store is online, the backend (where you’ll spend lots of time dealing with orders and maintaining inventory) is one of the most handiest and properly designed on the market.